Cancellation-free version of the quantum $K$-theoretic divisor axiom for the flag manifold in the quasi-minuscule case: Introduction.

 for $i \in I$ and $w,x \in W$, $d \in Q^{\vee,+}$, where $\CO_{u}$ and $\CO^{u}$ for $u \in W$ are the Schubert class and the opposite Schubert class in the equivariant $K$-theory ring $K_T(X)$ of the flag manifold $X:=G/B$, and $\langle \gamma_1, \gamma_2, \ldots ,\gamma_m \rangle_{d}$ for $\gamma_1, \gamma_2, \dots ,\gamma_m \in K_{T}(X)$ and $d \in Q^{\vee,+}$ denotes the corresponding $m$-point ($T$-equivariant) $K$-theoretic Gromov-Witten (KGW) invariant; see, e.g., \cite{LNSX}.
 In this paper, we focus only on the sum

 on the right-hand side of \eqref{eq:thpi} which is defined combinatorially in terms of the quantum Bruhat graph $\QBG(W)$ for $W$ (see Definition~\ref{idfn:QBG} below); we do not use the (geometric) definitions of $K_{T}(X)$, $\CO^{u}$, $\CO_{u}$, and the KGW invariants.
-The sum \eqref{eq:corr} is not cancellation-free in general; the purpose of this paper is to give a cancellation-free version of the quantum $K$-theoretic divisor axiom for $X=G/B$ by removing all the cancellations from \eqref{eq:thpi} in the case where the $i$-th fundamental weight $\vpi_{i}$ is quasi-minuscule in the sense that $\pair{\vpi_{i}}{\beta^{\vee}} \in \{0,1,2\}$ for all $\beta \in \Delta^{+}$, where $\Delta^{+}$ denotes the set of positive roots for $\Fg$, and $\beta^{\vee}$ denotes the coroot of $\beta$.
+The sum \eqref{eq:corr} is not cancellation-free in general.
+The purpose of this paper is to give (under some assumption) a cancellation-free version of the quantum $K$-theoretic divisor axiom for $X=G/B$ by removing all the cancellations from \eqref{eq:corr} in the case where $\vpi_{i}$ is quasi-minuscule in the sense that $\pair{\vpi_{i}}{\beta^{\vee}} \in \{0,1,2\}$ for all $\beta \in \Delta^{+}$, where $\Delta^{+}$ denotes the set of positive roots for $\Fg$, and $\beta^{\vee}$ denotes the coroot of $\beta$; for the list of quasi-minuscule fundamental weights, see \eqref{eq:list}.
 Remark that if $\Fg$ is of classical type (i.e., of type $A$, $B$, $C$, or $D$), then all the fundamental weights $\vpi_{i}$ are quasi-minuscule.

 Let us explain our formula more precisely.
 First, let us recall the definition of the quantum Bruhat graph $\QBG(W)$.

 \begin{idfn} The quantum Bruhat graph $\QBG(W)$ is the $\Delta^{+}$-labeled directed graph whose vertices are the elements of $W$ and whose edges are of the following form: $x \edge{\alpha} y$, with $x, y \in W$ and $\alpha \in \Delta^{+}$, such that $y = x s_{\alpha}$ and either of the following holds: (B) $\ell(y) = \ell (x) + 1$; (Q) $\ell(y) = \ell (x) + 1 - 2 \pair{\rho}{\alpha^{\vee}}$, where $\rho:=\frac{1}{2}\sum_{\alpha \in \Delta^{+}} \alpha$.
 An edge satisfying (B) (resp., (Q)) is called a Bruhat edge (resp., quantum edge). \end{idfn}